r4victor/tenthousandmeters/content/blog/python_bts_08.md

 ## Bignum representation

-Think for a moment how you would represent big integers in your program if you were to implement them yourself.
+Think for a moment how you would represent large integers in your program if you were to implement them yourself.
 Probably the most obvious way to do that is to store an integer as a sequence of digits, just like we usually write down numbers.
 For example, the integer `51090942171709440000` could be represented as `['5', '1', '0', '9', '0', '9', '4', '2', '1', '7', '1', '7', '0', '9', '4', '4', '0', '0', '0', '0']`.
 This is essentially how bignums are represented in practice.
 The only important difference is that instead of base 10, much larger bases are used.
 For example, CPython uses base 2^15 or base 2^30 depending on the platform.
 What's wrong with base 10?
 If we represent each digit in a sequence with a single byte but use only 10 out of 256 possible values, it would be very memory-inefficient.
 We could solve this memory-efficiency problem if we use base 256, so that each digit takes a value between 0 and 255.
 But still much larger bases are used in practice.
 The reason for that is because larger base means that numbers have less digits, and the less digits numbers have, the faster arithmetic operations are performed.
 The base cannot be arbitrary large.
 It's typically limited by the size of the integers that the CPU can work with.
 We'll see why this is the case when we discuss bignum arithmetic in the next section.
 Now let's take a look at how CPython represents bignums.

-Everything related to the representation of Python integers can be found in `Includeg/longintrepr.h`.
-Technically, Python integers are instances of `PyLongObject` defined in `Include/longobject.h`, but `PyLongObject` is a typedef for `struct _longobject` that is defined in `Include/longintrepr.h`:
+Everything related to the representation of Python integers can be found in [`Include/longintrepr.h`](https://github.com/python/cpython/blob/3.9/Include/longintrepr.h).
+Technically, Python integers are instances of `PyLongObject`, which is defined in [`Include/longobject.h`](https://github.com/python/cpython/blob/3.9/Include/longobject.h), but `PyLongObject` is a typedef for `struct _longobject` defined in `Include/longintrepr.h` as follows:

 ```C
 struct _longobject {